Learn. Grow. Serve.

 • Biblical Knowledge: This is where Christian life starts – in scripture.
 We feel that a deep understanding of scripture is important.
 12 credits are dedicated to Bible and theology understanding.
 This is done from a multi-denominational standpoint exploring many theological traditions and interpretations.

-• Practical Ministry: Some of the course work, and all the volunteers hours performed at Stillwood, are done amid an active ministry.
+• Practical Ministry: Some of the course work, and all the service hours performed at Stillwood, are done amid an active ministry.
 Student involvement will include running important parts of Stillwood’s programming.

 FINANCIAL DETAILS